tirnovar/m-custom-functions/Functions with extra documentations/get-Storyous/get-StoryousDataOfMarketPlaceBillsByAPI/Readme.md

-# Get Storyous API Key for next Usage
+# Get Storyous Data of Market, Places and Bills by API

 ## Requirements
 For recieving this API Key you need 2 inputs.